ShubhamPalriwala/SmartContracts/README.md

 This repository contains various programs I've coded while learning Solidity.

-The Final Project of the Cuurse  is [AuctionVersion2.sol](https://github.com/ShubhamPalriwala/Solidity-Basics/blob/master/AuctionVersion2.sol)
+The Final Project of the Course  is [AuctionVersion2.sol](https://github.com/ShubhamPalriwala/Solidity-Basics/blob/master/AuctionVersion2.sol)

 It is a Smart Contract made to conduct an Auction.